Yo-kai Watch: Anime

-Yo-kai Watch Jam: Yo-kai Academy Y: Close Encounters of the N Kind ran from December 27, 2019, to April 2, 2021, as a sequel and continuation of the sixth movie.
+Yo-kai Watch Jam: Yo-kai Academy Y: Close Encounters of the N Kind ran from December 27, 2019, to April 2, 2021, as a follow-up of the Yo-kai Watch Jam the Movie: Yo-Kai Academy Y – Can a Cat be a Hero? film.

-Another revival series, Yo-kai Watch♪, officially known in English as Yo-kai Watch: Reborn started airing on April 9, 2021, it is the continuation of the Yo-kai Watch! anime series which Nate now uses a "enhanced" version of the original Yo-kai Watch model which can recognize all types of Yo-kai Medals.
+Another revival series, Yo-kai Watch♪, officially known in English as Yo-kai Watch: Reborn started airing on April 9, 2021, to March 31, 2023, it is the sequel to the Yo-kai Watch! anime series and prequel to the Yo-kai Watch Shadowside: Oni-ō no Fukkatsu film which Nate now uses an "enhanced" version of the original Yo-kai Watch model which can recognize all types of Yo-kai Medals.

 In the course of the franchise's history, eight Yo-kai Watch movies have been made.
 The first, Yo-kai Watch: The Movie, was released in Japan on December 20, 2014, The second film, Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!, was released in Japan on December 19, 2015, and the third film, Yo-kai Watch: Soratobu Kujira to Double no Sekai no Daibōken da Nyan!, a live-action animated film, was released in Japan on December 17, 2016 The fourth film, Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, released in Japanese theatres on December 16, 2017.
 A fifth movie, Yo-kai Watch: Forever Friends, released in Japanese theatres on December 14, 2018.
 A sixth movie, Yo-kai Watch Jam the Movie: Yo-Kai Academy Y – Can a Cat be a Hero?, was released in Japanese theatres on December 13, 2019.
 A seventh movie, Yo-kai Watch♪ the Movie: How Nate and I Met Nyan!♪ M-Me Too~♪♪, was released in Japanese theatres on November 12, 2021.
-It is based on the Yo-kai Watch♪ anime series and features re-edited versions of segments from the anime, as well as some original content.
-An eighth movie, Yo-kai Watch♪: Jibanyan vs. Komasan - The Big Amazing Battle, Nyan, was released in Japan on January 13, 2023, based on the Yo-kai Watch♪ anime series and used as its two-part finale.
+It is based on the Yo-kai Watch♪ anime series and features re-edited versions of segments from the original anime series, as well as some original content.
+An eighth movie, Yo-kai Watch♪: Jibanyan vs. Komasan - The Big Amazing Battle, Nyan, was released in Japan on January 13, 2023, based on the Yo-kai Watch♪ anime series and used as its two-part series finale.

 The series is being released on DVD box sets, along with rental DVDs, in Japan by Kadokawa Media Factory.
 Every episode to date is available for streaming on multiple video on demand services in Japan, such as Hulu and Rakuten Video Showtime.